 This is particularly true on the rivers of America.
-American Queen Steamboat Company offers cabins designed for single-occupancy many of its three of its ships, including the venerable American Queen; the graceful American Empress on the Columbia and Snake Rivers; and the new American Duchess, which debuted in 2017.
+American Queen Steamboat Company offers cabins designed for single-occupancy on its ships, including the venerable American Queen; the graceful American Empress on the Columbia and Snake Rivers; and the new American Duchess.

 The chief benefit of having a cabin designed expressly for single occupancy is that guests booking these staterooms can avoid the dreaded “single supplement” for double-occupancy cabins.
 On some lines, this can run as high as 200 percent of the cruise fare – often prohibitively expensive for the solo traveller.

 Some ships even offer more variety when it comes to solo cabins.
 The American Queen, for example, offers solo travellers the choice of either inside or outside staterooms; the latter of which come equipped with a proper veranda.
 A total of 10 staterooms are available for solo travellers.